ksm0709/multi_map_server/README.md

 # multi_map_server
 This map server uploads multiple map on the memory.
-And support service interface for loading map.
+And support service interface for loading & changing map.
 (Copied &amp; modified from https://github.com/ros-planning/navigation.git )

 - How to run